The Price Is Right: The Price Is Right at Night

 On August 31, 2023, at 8:00 p.m.
 ET, CBS aired a special one-hour program called The Price Is Right: A Tribute to Bob Barker with Carey serving as host.
 The program was a tribute to the life and career of longtime host Bob Barker, who died from Alzheimer's disease the previous Saturday morning at age 99.
 The program featured Carey introducing several segments highlighting the greatest moments of Barker's career, including being introduced as host of Truth or Consequences in 1956 and the originally named The New Price Is Right in 1972 as well as the famous movie "brawl" with Adam Sandler in Happy Gilmore all the way to his final three guest appearances after his retirement.
 It also focused on Barker's advocacy for animal rights and spaying and neutering pets.
 As of September 2023, this is the only episode to not feature any gameplay, studio audience or other members from the show's cast (including announcer George Gray and the models).
 Season 52 tapings had commenced in late July 2023, a full month prior to Barker's death, and the special was filmed after a scheduled Season 52 taping day, becoming the first Price-related programming to air from the new studio.
 Reruns of the program aired on September 4, 2023 (the show's anniversary), and December 12, 2023 (the latter of which would have been Bob Barker's 100th birthday), in the show's customary 11:00 a.m.
 ET time slot.

 Season 53 premiered with both a daytime and primetime episode on the same day, and with the reduction in episodes for most scripted television shows, the first three weeks of the season started with Monday primetime episodes, each with themes where all six pricing games are played for the same type of prize (cash in the first week, cars in the second week, and trips in the third).
 Most primetime episodes were broadcast on Wednesdays from December to February between Survivor 47 and 48, and additional episodes to be broadcast in May after Survivor concludes.
 The Jackpot January format will be used for the winter episodes.
 On the December 24, 2024, episode ("Holiday Heroes"), Check-Out featured a $20,000 bonus prize if a player could guess exactly the price of any of the five products in the pricing game.

 The schedule for Season 54 will remain the same with a primetime season premiere, Jackpot January, and May episodes.
 The official 100th Episode of the primetime series since May 2002 (since the at Night episode counts begin with the May 2002 military tributes) is also expected in Season 54.
 (The 1986 series and 2002 Las Vegas episodes do not count in the official production codes.)

+On November 28, 2025, it was announced that the sixth season of The Price is Right at Night would premiere on January 7, 2026.